kerkeruil/MedAI/README.md

 Data can be downloaded by running ```get_data.sh``` in ```/scripts/``` for training and validation set respectively.

+Due to Snellius restrictions some package had to be installed using python scripts.
+Running this while in the environments installs the rest of the packages.

 ## Preprocessing
 All 2D preprocessing is contained in ```preprocessing_2D_vanilla.py```.
 Running this file creates a folder called ```/dataset_model/``` which contains a folder containing ```images/``` and ```labels/```.